Amino acid: Occurrence and functions in biochemistry

-Many proteinogenic and non-proteinogenic amino acids have biological functions.
-For example, in the human brain, glutamate (standard glutamic acid) and gamma-aminobutyric acid ("GABA", nonstandard gamma-amino acid) are, respectively, the main excitatory and inhibitory neurotransmitters.
-Hydroxyproline, a major component of the connective tissue collagen, is synthesised from proline.
-Glycine is a biosynthetic precursor to porphyrins used in red blood cells.
-Carnitine is used in lipid transport.
-Nine proteinogenic amino acids are called "essential" for humans because they cannot be produced from other compounds by the human body and so must be taken in as food.
-Others may be conditionally essential for certain ages or medical conditions.
-Essential amino acids may also vary from species to species.
-Because of their biological significance, amino acids are important in nutrition and are commonly used in nutritional supplements, fertilizers, feed, and food technology.
-Industrial uses include the production of drugs, biodegradable plastics, and chiral catalysts.

 Proteinogenic amino acids

 Amino acids are the precursors to proteins.
 They join by condensation reactions to form short polymer chains called peptides or longer chains called either polypeptides or proteins.
 These chains are linear and unbranched, with each amino acid residue within the chain attached to two neighboring amino acids.
-In Nature, the process of making proteins encoded by DNA/RNA genetic material is called translation and involves the step-by-step addition of amino acids to a growing protein chain by a ribozyme that is called a ribosome.
-The order in which the amino acids are added is read through the genetic code from an mRNA template, which is an RNA copy of one of the organism's genes.
+In nature, the process of making proteins encoded by RNA genetic material is called translation and involves the step-by-step addition of amino acids to a growing protein chain by a ribozyme that is called a ribosome.
+The order in which the amino acids are added is read through the genetic code from an mRNA template, which is an RNA derived from one of the organism's genes.

-Twenty-two amino acids are naturally incorporated into polypeptides and are called proteinogenic or natural amino acids.
+There are 22 amino acids that get naturally incorporated into polypeptides; these are called proteinogenic amino acids or natural amino acids.
 Of these, 20 are encoded by the universal genetic code.
 The remaining 2, selenocysteine and pyrrolysine, are incorporated into proteins by unique synthetic mechanisms.
 Selenocysteine is incorporated when the mRNA being translated includes a SECIS element, which causes the UGA codon to encode selenocysteine instead of a stop codon.
 Pyrrolysine is used by some methanogenic archaea in enzymes that they use to produce methane.
 It is coded for with the codon UAG, which is normally a stop codon in other organisms.
-This UAG codon is followed by a PYLIS downstream sequence.

 Several independent evolutionary studies have suggested that Gly, Ala, Asp, Val, Ser, Pro, Glu, Leu, Thr may belong to a group of amino acids that constituted the early genetic code, whereas Cys, Met, Tyr, Trp, His, Phe may belong to a group of amino acids that constituted later additions of the genetic code.